Check out my new book Intentional on accomplishing more with the science of goal attainment. Read more →

 For the next three weeks I’m putting on my ‘productivity pants’

-Takeaway: For the next three weeks I’m mixing up what I wear, and measuring how my clothing affects my productivity.
+For the next three weeks I'm going to be dressing up, down, and sideways, and then measuring how what I wear affects my productivity.

 pocket